BradleyChatha/jcli/README.md

 }
 ```

-The `@Command` is a UDA (User Defined Attribute) where the first parameter is the command's name (`null` for the default command), and the second parameter is the command's description.
+The `@CommandDefault` is a UDA (User Defined Attribute) where the first parameter is the command's description.

 All commands must define an `onExecute` function, which either returns `void`, or an `int` that will be used as the program's exit/status code.

-As a side note, an initial dub project does not include the intial `module app;` shown in the example above.
-I've added it as we'll need the directly reference the module in a later section.
+As a side note, an initial dub project does not include the `module app;` statement shown in the example above.
+I've added it as we'll need to directly reference the module in a later section.

 ## Positional Arguments